 Imagine how much Andrew Gillum would be in the spotlight right now had he not slipped into the salacious realm of drug use and South Florida partying.

 Gillum, once the rising-est rising star in Florida politics, stayed in the spotlight even after he narrowly lost the 2018 Governor’s race to Ron DeSantis.
 He was all over CNN as a political commentator.
 He was the face of Florida Democrats’ get out the vote efforts.
 There was even talk of him being a VP contender in 2020.

 That was all before police in Minneapolis killed George Floyd in what became a pivotal point in racial tensions nationwide.
 As a black Democrat in the spotlight, Gillum would have been a beacon of hope for the black community.

 As much as the 2018 Governor’s race was historic — few expected Gillum, a progressive Democrat, to topple the establishment machine behind Gwen Graham — this time of nationwide protests and boiled over anger over institutional racism could have been Gillum’s moment.

 His greatest political tragedy may now no longer be his infamous night in a South Florida hotel surrounded by booze, drugs and, allegedly, a male escort.
 Instead, it might be that he is now sidelined because of it.

-If Gillum truly deconstructs his past mistakes and excises his demons, I know from firsthand experience that there can and IS a second act waiting for him.
+If Gillum truly deconstructs his past mistakes and excises his demons, I know from first-hand experience that there IS a second act waiting for him.
 He’s too talented … too capable … too ambitious not to find his way back.